TV Fashion: Joy Turner from 'My Name Is Earl' (NBC)

 For Melton, the fun comes from diving into the character and their perceived past.

 "I truly search high and low to create a closet for these people," she says.
-"And while we want to be unique, the key for me is to never take away from the comedy.
-You want to add to the comedy."
+"And while we want to be unique, the key for me is to never take away from the

 So what are Joy's fashion staples?